Luis Olmo: Caribbean Series

 Olmo earned Caribbean Series MVP honors, during the 1951 edition played in Caracas, after batting .416 and three homers, while powering the Cangrejeros de Santurce to the championship.

 Olmo returned to the Series with Santurce in its 1955 title, and also played as a reinforcement for fourth-place Senadores de San Juan in 1952.
 Overall, Olmo posted a .303 average with three home runs and 13 RBI in three Caribbean Series.

 Later years

+After retiring, Olmo became a full time manager for the Lobos and the Senadores, for which he was selected manager if the year six times.

+In 1987, Olmo was inducted into the Puerto Rico Sports Hall of Fame.
+He is also a member of regional the halls of Caguas, Arecibo and Brooklyn, and the Puerto Rican Baseball Hall of Fame.
+In 1999, Olmo was included in the LBPPR's 20th century team.
 Olmo was elected to the Caribbean Baseball Hall of Fame on February 6, 2004.
 His baseball career was featured in a 2008 American documentary titled "Beisbol", directed by Alan Swyer and narrated by Esai Morales, which covered the early influences and contributions of Hispanics in the game.
 The City of Arecibo honored Olmo by naming a stadium after him.

 Olmo, who had been suffering from Alzheimer's disease for more than a year, and also was suffering from the complications of double pneumonia, died on April 28, 2017, in Santurce, San Juan, Puerto Rico.